Vietnam.vn - Nền tảng quảng bá Việt Nam

 Beach in Cu Lao Cham.
 Photo: Phong Vinh.

-This island is recognized by UNESCO as a world biosphere reserve, 18 km from the center of Hoi An city, with a total area of about 15.5 km2.
-The best time to dive in Cu Lao Cham is from April to September, with sea temperature of about 26-29 degrees Celsius.
+This island is recognized by UNESCO as a world biosphere reserve, 18 km from Hoi An city center, with a total area of about 15.5 km2.
+The best time to dive in Cu Lao Cham is from April to September, with sea water temperature of about 26-29 degrees Celsius.
 Diving here, visitors can see sea turtles, seahorses, frogfish and indispensable coral reefs.

 Hon Dai, Bai Bac and Hon Tai are suitable places for scuba diving.
-Hon Dai is one of the largest islands covering and sheltering the entire Cu Lao Cham island.
+Hon Dai is one of the largest islands covering and sheltering the whole Cu Lao Cham island.
 Sitting on a canoe moving from the mainland to the island, visitors can see the whole view of Hon Dai.
-The typical marine life here is hawksbill turtles and sea cucumbers.
+Typical marine life here is hawksbill turtles and sea cucumbers.

 Bai Bac or Bai Bac, located on the top of the main island of Hon Lao, is a deserted beach, suitable for relaxation combined with diving activities.
 It is not difficult to see schools of red snapper or butterfly fish in this area.

 Hon Tai is located near Hon Dai, the main gateway to the island.
-This diving spot is characterized by underwater rocks and diverse marine life such as octopus and cuttlefish.
+This diving spot is characterized by underwater rocks and a diverse marine ecosystem such as octopus and cuttlefish.

 Bich Phuong